highras/rtm-client-sdk-csharp/doc/Delegates.md

 + `List<HistoryMessage> messages`

 	Retrieved history messages.
-Declaration of struct HistoryMessage can be found in [RTM Structures](Structures.md#HistoryMessage).
+Declaration of struct HistoryMessage can be found at [HistoryMessage](Structures.md#HistoryMessage).

 + `int errorCode`